Sneak Peek at Queen of War & Ruin

 And, whatever else he might have done to keep me alive while he brought me here, I cannot imagine the snake of Vsenrog praying.

-CHAPTER TWO – Zarek
+Chapter Two – Zarek

 The Prince of Dungal